Last Updated on February 26, 2019 by Audrey Scott

 This is that place.

 So here goes.
-A list of common travel illness scenarios, where they are likely to occur based on our limited experience, how you might want to treat what is going on, and some secrets on how to acquire drugs inexpensively.
+A list of common travel sickness scenarios, where they are likely to occur based on our limited experience, how you might want to treat what is going on, and some secrets on how to acquire medicines inexpensively.

 Disclaimer: We do not advocate unyielding doctor avoidance and rampant self-medication.
 Sometimes there can be something seriously wrong, but quite often, there are some simple ways to treat what ails you without spending a lot of cash on piles of medicine at home or an overpriced doctor abroad.

-Common Travel Ailments and What To Do About Them
+Travel Health: Basic Travel Sicknesses and What To Do

-1. I’m pooping too much! (or, It’s coming out of both ends!)
+1. Traveler's diarrhea: I'm pooping too much! (or, It's coming out of both ends!)

 What it is: Difficult to diagnose over the internet, but most traveler’s diarrhea or vomiting comes from an intestinal bacteria or viral infection.
-Could pick this up from food, water, dirty glass, anything.
+You could pick this up from food, water, dirty glass, anything really.

-Where and when it happens: Countries throughout Asia and Latin America (we suppose Africa too, but we haven’t been there yet on this journey).
+Where and when it happens: Everywhere, actually.
+But, in countries throughout Asia, Latin America and Africa it tends to happen more often.
 Do your best to prevent getting sick from food with these simple tips.

 What to do: But if you do get sick, the answer comes in several stages: